National Minimum Wage - 2025

 Current rates

-The hourly rate depends on the individual’s age, and whether or not they’re an apprentice.
-The minimum wage for 18 year olds is different to the minimum wage for 21 year olds, for example.
+The hourly rate depends on the individual’s age, and whether they’re an apprentice.
+The minimum wage for 18-year-olds is different to the minimum wage for 21-year-olds, for example.

 The above is the basic minimum hourly wage UK workers should receive based on their age bracket.